 Part 1611 has previously been identified by staff and field representatives as still in need of improvement.
 The outstanding issues prompting the 1995 proposed rulemaking remain extant and there are other issues, particularly related to documentation requirements, which may now be appropriate for discussion.
 In addition, there is a FY1998 statutory change which needs to be incorporated into the regulation.

-In light of the above, the Board identified Part 1611 as an appropriate subject for rulemaking at the January, 2001 meeting.
-A Negotiated Rulemaking has been instituted to consider revisions to Part 1611.
+In light of the above, a Negotiated Rulemaking has been instituted to consider revisions to Part 1611.

 Due to the ongoing rulemaking, no additional action by the Board is necessary on Part 1611 at this time.